 - A. The host site shall designate a cleaned and disinfected area for teams to unload and load buses separate from fans, spectators, and other individuals not essential to the team or group. - B. Before each game, contest, or event, schools shall follow the screening protocols described above to screen all staff members, contractors, volunteers, sports officials, contest judges, and any individuals otherwise involved in working the event.
-These individuals shall also self-screen as described in the screening protocols. - C. Other areas used by participants, such as press box areas, shall be cleaned and disinfected prior to and after use.
-Sites shall develop plans for providing access to these areas that limit or remove potential contact between participants and non-participants. - D. The host site shall provide sports and contest officials an area to enter and exit separate from fans when possible.
-Officials shall be provided a dressing and meeting area, if applicable, that has been cleaned and disinfected prior to their arrival. - E. All participants shall be provided with entry and exit plans for contest areas that maintain separation from non-participants and fans.
-Individuals not essential to the team or group shall not be given access to contest areas, performance areas, courts, or fields at all before, during, or after contests and events. - F. Teams are responsible for providing a plan for individualized hydration supplies for their student athletes on competition days.
-Bench water shall be provided by host site, but the traveling team shall supply its own coolers unless agreed upon by the host school.
+These individuals shall also self-screen as described in the screening protocols. - C. The host site shall provide sports and contest officials an area to enter and exit separate from fans when possible.
+Officials shall be provided a dressing and meeting area, if applicable, that has been cleaned and disinfected prior to their arrival. - D. All participants shall be provided with entry and exit plans for contest areas that maintain separation from non-participants and fans.
+Individuals not essential to the team or group shall not be given access to contest areas, performance areas, courts, or fields at all before, during, or after contests and events. - E. Teams are responsible for providing a plan for individualized hydration supplies for their student athletes on competition days.